Cobot: Uses

+For safety, most industrial robots are isolated from human workers.
+Humanoid robots are now on the market and can tentatively share a space with humans, but are mostly capable of predictable, repetitive work.
+They are still primarily research models and have a high failure rate in their general interactions.
+As such, potential integration in homes with infants or pets is still being researched by companies.

-In most industrial applications of cobots today, the cobot and human worker share the same space but complete tasks independently or sequentially (Co-existence or Sequential Collaboration.)
-Co-operation or Responsive Collaboration are presently less common.
+In most industrial applications of cobots, the cobot and human worker share the same space but complete tasks independently or in sequential collaboration.
+Cooperation and responsive collaboration are less commonly seen and remain goals of the future.

 History

 Cobots were invented in 1996 by J. Edward Colgate and Michael Peshkin, professors at Northwestern University.
-Their United States patent entitled, "Cobots" describes "an apparatus and method for direct physical interaction between a person and a general purpose manipulator controlled by a computer.
-"Brent Gillespie, a postdoctoral researcher with Peshkin and Colgate who is now a professor at the University of Michigan, coined the word cobot for which he won fifty dollars in a naming contest.
+Their United States patent entitled, "Cobots" describes "an apparatus and method for direct physical interaction between a person and a general purpose manipulator controlled by a computer."
+Brent Gillespie, a postdoctoral researcher with Peshkin and Colgate who is now a professor at the University of Michigan, coined the word cobot for which he won fifty dollars in a naming contest.

 The invention resulted from a 1994 General Motors initiative led by Prasad Akella of the GM Robotics Center and a 1995 General Motors Foundation research grant intended to find a way to make robots or robot-like equipment safe enough to team with people.
-The theoretical foundations for compliant robots which can monitor and detect forces applied to their kinematic structure and hence can detect collisions or be hand-guided by humans, have been laid in the mid 1980s by Oussama Khatib at Stanford University and further refined by Gerd Hirzinger and his team at German Aerospace Center (DLR).
+The theoretical foundations for compliant robots which can monitor and detect forces applied to their kinematic structure and hence can detect collisions or be hand-guided by humans, have been laid in the mid-1980s by Oussama Khatib at Stanford University and further refined by Gerd Hirzinger and his team at German Aerospace Center.

 Two target areas for Peshkin and Colgate were manufacturing and surgery.
 In manufacturing, their research culminated in a company called Cobotics, acquired by Stanley Assembly Technologies.
 They also applied their research to orthopedic surgery after a medical student approached them with the idea.

 The first cobots assured human safety by having no internal source of motive power.
 Instead, motive power was provided by the human worker.
 The cobot's function was to allow computer control of motion, by redirecting or steering a payload, in a cooperative way with the human worker.
 Later, cobots provided limited amounts of motive power as well.
 General Motors and an industry working group used the term Intelligent Assist Device (IAD) as an alternative to cobot, which was viewed as too closely associated with the company Cobotics.
 At the time, the market demand for Intelligent Assist Devices and the safety standard "T15.1 Intelligent Assist Devices - Personnel Safety Requirements" was to improve industrial material handling and automotive assembly operations.